MicrosoftDocs/winrt-api/windows.web.http.filters/windows_web_http_filters.md

 <!--The following image is the identical same file being used in the m_dev_guide project  that is handling the artwork and localization of this file. -->
 <img src="../images/HTTP_Filters.png" alt="Drawing of an HTTP filter chain" />

 To write a custom filter, an app implements a custom version of the [IHttpFilter](ihttpfilter.md) interface.
 The code to implement the filter behavior is in the [IHttpFilter.SendRequestAsync](ihttpfilter_sendrequestasync.md) method.
 Filters can be written in C#/VB.NET or C++.
-Filters can be called and used from any language supported for Windows Store app including JavaScript.
+Filters can be called and used from any language supported for UWP app including JavaScript.